highlandcows/highlandcows.github.io/_posts/2025-11-02-job-no-1-as-an-em.md

 tags: journey
 ---

 About 3 years ago, I was figuratively tapped on the shoulder and asked if I wanted to become an Engineering Manager (EM).
 Up until that point, I had been an IC (Individual Contributor) and Tech Lead at my company.
-I had demonstrated skill in coaching and mentoring and I think he thought it might be a good next step for me.
+I had demonstrated skill in coaching and mentoring and I think the then EM lead thought it might be a good next step for me.

 But to become a competent EM  has taken time and I’ve made my fair share of missteps along the way.
 In reviewing and understanding those missteps, I found that aligning my team and myself around the following 3 sets of values and their associated behaviors went a long way towards addressing the mistakes I had made: